 The “trick” here is to create content buckets you can easily fill in addition to the ones you fill with your own, original content.
 The same way you might share famous quotes for “motivational Monday” or old photos on “throwback Thursday” on your social media channels, you can find ways to create content categories, or buckets, on your blog that you don’t have to create from scratch.

-I talk more about the concept of filling your buckets in my Blogstorm course, which will go live again in January, but here are some ideas:
+I talk more about the concept of filling your buckets in my Content Intelligence Academy course but here are some ideas:

 It may seem like a cop-out to do a regular “links post” on your blog, but consider this: your readers are busy, and as much on information overload as everyone else.
 If you can become their filter, providing them with the best content relevant to their interests from around the web in one place, that’s a valuable service.